Universality in one-dimensional hierarchical coalescence processes: Recursive identities in the OCP: Proof of Theorem Recursive identities in the OCP: Proof of Theorem 2.14

-Due to our previous considerations it holds where a string $\s=(\s_1, \s_2,\dots, \s_m)$ is called {\sl admissible} if the following properties are satisfied: \begin{itemize} \item[(P1)] if $L_1=\ell$, then $N_1 \in [2,k+1]$; the numbers $N_i $ associated to the letter $\ell$ are all the integers in $[N_1,k+1]$ and they appear in the string in increasing order; the numbers $N_i $ associated to the letter $r$ are all the positive integers in $[1,N_1-2]$ and they appear in the string in decreasing order; \item[(P2)] if $L_1=r$, then $N_1 \in [1, k]$, the numbers $N_i $ associated to the letter $\ell$ are all the integers in $[N_1+2,k+1]$ and they appear in the string in increasing order; the numbers $N_i $ associated to the letter $r$ are all the integers in $[1,N_1]$ and they appear in the string in decreasing order. \end{itemize} Observe that an admissible string must have $k$ entries, {\it i.e.} $m=k$, and that the knowledge of $(L_i)_{1\leq i \leq k } $ allows to determine univocally the numbers $(N_i)_{1\leq i \leq k}$.
+where a string $\s=(\s_1, \s_2,\ldots, \s_m)$ is called \textit{admissible} if the following properties are satisfied: \begin{longlist}[(P2)] \item[(P1)] if $L_1=\ell$, then $N_1 \in[2,k+1]$; the numbers $N_i $ associated to the letter $\ell$ are all the integers in $[N_1,k+1]$, and they appear in the string in increasing order; the numbers $N_i $ associated to the letter $r$ are all the positive integers in $[1,N_1-2]$, and they appear in the string in decreasing order; \item[(P2)] if $L_1=r$, then $N_1 \in[1, k]$, the numbers $N_i $ associated to the letter~$\ell$ are all the integers in $[N_1+2,k+1]$, and they appear in the string in increasing order; the numbers $N_i $ associated to the letter $r$ are all the integers in $[1,N_1]$, and they appear in the string in decreasing order. \end{longlist} Observe that an admissible string must have $k$ entries, that is, $m=k$, and that the knowledge of $(L_i)_{1\leq i \leq k } $ allows to determine uniquely the numbers $(N_i)_{1\leq i \leq k}$.

-Recall that $ \l^*_\ell(d)= \l _r(d) $, $\l_r^* (d ) =\l _\ell (d) $.
+Recall that $ {\lambda}^*_\ell(d)= {\lambda} _r(d) $, ${\lambda}_r^* (d ) ={\lambda} _\ell(d) $.
 Writing $d_i(0)$ as $d_i$ (for simplicity of notation), if $\s$ is admissible we get

 where

 (the last factor is defined as $1$ if $k=1$).